 Oolong tea is a type of tea that traces its roots back to China.
 Today, it is commonly known as a Taiwanese tea as many of the best-tasting oolongs are cultivated in that nation.
-Brewing oolong tea is easy breezy and it's moderate flavor profile means it blends easily with other teas to elicit new flavors.
+Brewing oolong tea is easy breezy and its moderate flavor profile means it blends easily with other teas to create new flavors.

-The flavor of oolong tea is somewhere in between green tea and black tea.
-This type of true tea is partially oxidized —anywhere from 8 to 80 percent oxidized — resulting in a wide range of flavor profiles.
+The flavor of oolong tea falls somewhere in between green tea and black tea.
+This type of true tea is partially oxidized —anywhere from 8 to 80 percent— resulting in a wide range of flavor profiles.
 Some are airy and fruity while others are rich and nutty.
 The flavor options are endless, making oolong tea a great choice of experimenting in the kitchen.
 Here, we've put together our favorite oolong milk tea recipes from simple and basic to indulgent boba blends.

 Basic Oolong Milk Tea Recipe